 Saxon Heroines: A Northumbrian Novel

 Seventh century England is a hodgepodge of warring Anglo-Saxon states filled with shifting alliances and treacherous grabs for royal power.
 Kings rise and fall, depending on Woden’s Luck.
 Northumbria, the damp kingdom north of the River Humber, is a state riven with rivalries and kings determined to expand at any cost.
 Women have no obvious role in a warrior society, but by using their wits, four women—two queens and two abbesses—make monumental changes.
+Also available as an audiobook.

 Recognition for Saxon Heroines